Gandi/hubot-phabs/README.md

 - `PHABS_ENABLED_FEATURES="hear"` if you only want the bot to do automatic announces
 - `PHABS_DISABLED_FEATURES="feeds,api"` if you don't want to expose http endpoints
 - `PHABS_DISABLED_FEATURES="admin,feeds"` if you don't use `hubot-auth`.
-Note that you can do the setup with the admin feature at first,m and then just disable it (and relaunch the bot in between).
+Note that you can do the setup with the admin feature at first, and then just disable it (and relaunch the bot in between).

 Available features are loaded in that order: